FutureSpeakAI/Project-SAGE-by-Aquent/replit.md

   - Increased emotional inflection (style: 1.0) for more natural delivery
   - Adjusted voice settings for empathetic tone (stability: 0.4, similarity: 0.85)
   - Enhanced speaking rate (1.38x playback) for more engaging delivery
-  - IMPORTANT: SAGE responds in professional marketing language (no dialect/slang), but voice pronunciation has Boston accent
+  - IMPORTANT: SAGE responds in professional marketing language with no dialect, slang, or regional accent modifications
+  - Voice interactions are automatically detected and prompt SAGE to give shorter, more conversational responses

 - **June 24, 2025**: Image editing system fully operational and confirmed working
   - Red mask overlay system working with 30% transparency